kennethtegrado/data-structures-and-algorithms/Clean Code.md

 > Most problems in our codes are not because of its simplicity but rather its `implicity`.
 Implicity is the degree to which the context is not explicit in the code itself.

 ## Avoid Disinformation

+Programmers must avoid leaving false clues that obscure the meaning of code.
+We should avoid words whose entrenched meanings vary from our intended meaning.
+For example, `gen` would be a poor variable name because people might misunderstand it for `generation` even though what you mean is gender.

+Do not refer to groupings of variables such as `nameList` if it is not a **List**.